 - Consistent with required standards of prudence and reasonableness

-- Consistent with all laws and regulations applicable to our respective organizations, including IRS guidance applicable to non-for-profit business entities and the compensation-related rules that apply to the individuals and contractors they employ
+- Consistent with all laws and regulations applicable to our respective organizations, including IRS guidance applicable to not-for-profit business entities and the compensation-related rules that apply to the individuals and contractors they employ

 - Consistent with and not in contrast to policies the university is held accountable to by the State of Wisconsin or the University of Wisconsin System, or procedures the university has created to help govern itself

-Before incurring expenses or submitting expenditures to the WFAA, it is the claimant’s responsibility to:
+Before incurring expenses or submitting expenditures to WFAA, it is the claimant’s responsibility to:

 - Confirm the account balance is sufficient to cover the expense.
-If you have an account on the Advancement Resources Website, please log into check the balance of accounts to which you have access.
+If you have an account on Gift and Fund Management, please log in to check the balance of accounts to which you have access.

 - Obtain the appropriate approval for the request.

 If you are uncertain whether expenses are appropriate, faculty and staff should first contact their respective dean/divisional business office for policy and/or procedural questions.